asibic/glassalpha/site/docs/reference/faq.md

 - **Professional reporting** with publication-quality visualizations
 - **Regulatory alignment** with established compliance frameworks

-For detailed information about system design and quality assurance, see the [Architecture Guide](../reference/architecture.md).
+For detailed information about system design and quality assurance, see the [Trust & Deployment Guide](../reference/trust-deployment.md).

 ## Installation & Setup